IO-Design-Team/hive_ce_docs/basics/hive_in_flutter.md

 The `hive_ce_flutter` package provides the `Hive.initFlutter()` extension method which handles everything for you.

-## ValueListenable
+## Listening for changes

-If you want your widgets to refresh based on the data stored in Hive, you can use the `ValueListenableBuilder`.
-The `box.listenable()` method provides a `ValueListenable` which can also be used with the `provider` package.
+If you want your widgets to refresh based on the data stored in Hive, you can use `box.watch()` with `StreamBuilder`.

 ```dart
 import 'package:flutter/material.dart';